akpost21/fall_pheno_grassland/README.md

 - AllSites_fall_1day_90_trans50_noOut_v4.rds: Full dataset of PhenoCam fall transition dates ("AllSites") used in paper
 - fall_parameter_ranges_final.csv: contains parameter ranges used to fit models

-*We used the same steps to prepare and process the fall transition date dataset as previously used for the spring transition date dataset [(Post et al., 2022)](https://www.sciencedirect.com/science/article/pii/S0168192322003914).
+*We used the same steps to prepare and process the fall transition date (EOS) dataset as previously used for the spring transition date (SOS) dataset [(Post et al., 2022)](https://www.sciencedirect.com/science/article/pii/S0168192322003914).
 Please see the ["spring_pheno_grassland" repository](https://github.com/akpost21/Spring_pheno_grassland) for additional details.